 Wine tasting in Barolo and Barbaresco without an appointment – let’s talk tasting rooms!

 A lot of our Barolo wine tour clients come to us looking to learn about the region for a few focused days.
-We arrange producers visits, vineyard stops, food experiences, and more to showcase the area.
+We arrange producer visits, vineyard stops, food experiences, and more to showcase the area.
+But, an important way to take in the Piedmont wine region with and without a Barolo wine tour guide.
+Visit the villages, drive the countryside — really get lost and found in the culture.

 Wine Tasting in Barolo and Barbaresco: Barolo Tasting Rooms

 There are a handful of walk-in tasting rooms in the Barolo villages.
-Keep in mind that like most business here these tasting rooms close for a 2-hour lunch break.
+Keep in mind that like most business here, these tasting rooms close for a 2-hour lunch break.
 Tasting rooms are open most weekdays plus state holidays.

 Ceretto